JonasGessner/JGDownloadAcceleration/README.md

 Parameters to pass:
 A `JGDownloadOperation` instance required to have the `url` parameter, and the `destinationPath` parameter set.
 If not the Application will terminate with an Assertion Failure.

-All `JGDownloadOperation` instances should be initialized with the `initWithURL:destinationPath:resume:` method, where the URL, the local destination path and a `BOOL` to indicate whether the operation should resume (if possible) where it left of is passed.
+All `JGDownloadOperation` instances should be initialized with the `initWithURL:destinationPath:allowResume:` or `initWithRequest:destinationPath:allowResume:` methods, where the URL or NSURLRequest, the local destination path and a `BOOL` to indicate whether the operation should resume (if possible) where it left of is passed.
 Any files located at the destination path will be removed when starting the download.

 Optionally, the number of connections to use to download the resource, a tag, and the retry count can be set.